Table of Contents

-Normally, there is no pronounced picture here; however, the liver tests may be abnormal in malignant processes with metastasis.
+Liver tests may be abnormal in malignant processes with metastasis.

-Histological findings at biopsy:
+Histological findings at biopsy include the following:

 - Inflammatory cellular infiltration

-- Metaplasia, dysplasia or high-grade dysplasia of the basal cells
+- Metaplasia, dysplasia, or high-grade dysplasia of the basal cells

 - Mechanical dilatation

-- Administration of PPIs for the suppression of the acid
+- Administration of PPIs for acid suppression

-- PPI treatment is cheaper than H2 blockers
+- PPI treatment is cheaper than H2 blockers.

 - Dilation via endoscopy